 Torture Videos Found On Danish Inventor's Computer, Prosecutors Say

-Prosecutors presented new evidence in the case against Danish inventor Peter Madsen on Tuesday, saying the body of the Swedish journalist who died on Madsen's personal submarine was riddled with more than a dozen stab wounds.
-At the pre-trial hearing, prosecutors said police had also found images of women tortured and murdered on a hard drive in Madsen's laboratory.
+Prosecutors presented new evidence in the case against Danish inventor Peter Madsen on Tuesday, saying the body of Swedish journalist Kim Wall, who died on Madsen's personal submarine, was riddled with more than a dozen stab wounds.
+At the pretrial hearing, prosecutors said police had also found a hard drive in Madsen's laboratory containing images of women who were tortured and murdered.

-The revelations marked another unsettling turn in an already gruesome case, which has captivated Denmark and attracted international headlines since Kim Wall was first reported missing in mid-August.
+The revelations marked another unsettling turn in an already gruesome case, which has captivated Denmark and attracted international headlines ever since Wall was first reported missing in mid-August.
 Last seen alive boarding Madsen's submarine on Aug.
 10, Wall was nowhere to be found when that submarine sank and Madsen was rescued the next day.
 Wall's body, stripped of her head and limbs, washed ashore less than two weeks later.

 Detained shortly after he was rescued, Madsen initially maintained he had dropped her off, alive and safe, the night of the same day they set out — only to recant that story later, saying he "buried her at sea" after a 155-pound hatch accidentally fell on her head in a "terrible accident."

-Yet the court has proven skeptical of this defense so far, ordering Madsen's detention extended as the charges against him have escalated — from involuntary manslaughter up to the mutilation of a corpse and manslaughter.
+The court has proved skeptical of this defense so far, ordering Madsen's detention extended as the charges against him have escalated from involuntary manslaughter up to the mutilation of a corpse and manslaughter.
 The latter charge is the "legal equivalent of murder" in Denmark, The New York Times explains.

-At a pretrial hearing in Copenhagen on Tuesday, prosecutor Jakob Buch-Jepsen said the state's case against Madsen has only strengthened in recent weeks.
+At a pretrial hearing in Copenhagen on Tuesday, Prosecutor Jakob Buch-Jepsen said the state's case against Madsen has only strengthened in recent weeks.

 In addition to the stab wounds on Wall's body — which, according to Reuters, Buch-Jepsen said were inflicted "around or shortly after her death" — investigators say they also found Wall's DNA on Madsen's nails, nose and neck.
 The wire service noted that the cause of Wall's death has not yet been officially determined.